 Explanations of the nature of gentrification are woefully incomplete without recognizing the role of the state.
-With reference to New York's urban history, Hackworth and Smith (2001) periodize the relationship between gentrification and the state, seeing the process as beginning with sporadic, largely state-led urban renewal efforts prior to 1973; followed by capital switching and the purchase of property that presaged a large and privately-led expansion of gentrification in the 80s; a slowing of reinvestment with the recession at the end of the decade; and further expansion of gentrification in the 90s with increased activity by a nexus of the state and large developers.
-This stage model should be supplemented with consideration to the continuance and influence of urban revitalization policy in shaping the landscape of investment, as well as the different contexts in which state-led gentrification occurs.
-Harvey (1989) locates four development foci of entrepreneurial coalitions in cities: competition over the spatial division of production (sparking exports by offering tax breaks, developing through public-private partnerships, expanding the universities and research centers that train and attract a skilled labor supply), of consumption (by gearing the landscape towards tourism and upscale retail), of global command functions (by improving transportation and communication links), and of federal redistributive funds (largely political lobbying for defense contracts).
-Ley (1996) notes the importance of downzoning and livability policy in encouraging rehabilitation and redevelopment of inner city homes in Vancouver, while Altshuler and Luberoff (2003) point to the utilization of mega-projects by American cities to promote urban investment.
+With reference to New York's urban history, Hackworth and Smith (2001) periodize the relationship between gentrification and the state, seeing the process as beginning with sporadic, largely state-led urban renewal efforts prior to 1973; followed by capital switching into the inner city property market, presaging a large and privately-led expansion of gentrification in the 1980s; a slowing of reinvestment with the recession at the end of the decade; and further expansion of gentrification in the 1990s with increased activity by a nexus of the state and large developers.
+This stage model should be supplemented with consideration of the continued influence of urban revitalization policy in shaping the landscape of investment, as well as the different contexts in which state-led gentrification occurs.
+Harvey (1989) identifies four development foci of entrepreneurial coalitions in cities: competition over the spatial division of production (sparking exports by offering tax breaks, developing through public-private partnerships, expanding the universities and research centers that train and attract a skilled labor supply), of consumption (gearing the landscape towards tourism and upscale retail), of global command functions (improving transportation and communication links), and of federal redistributive funds (largely political lobbying for defense contracts).
+Ley (1996) notes the role of downzoning and livability policy in encouraging rehabilitation and redevelopment of inner city homes in Vancouver, while Altshuler and Luberoff (2003) point to the utilization of mega-projects by American cities to promote urban investment.
+Public-private partnerships for large-scale urban regeneration projects have proliferated since the 1990s, using neoliberal governance structures to create luxury housing and office complexes on brownfields or other underutilized land with state support-a process that has been termed new-build gentrification (Swyngedouw et al 2002; Davidson and Lees 2005).

-The connections between state activity and gentrification are solidified further when we expand our view beyond the Anglo world; gentrification in Latin America has been launched as a program by governments and international agencies seeking to boost urban competitiveness and tourism, while East Asian developmental states feature an intimate connection between government policy and land development, gentrification planned and realized through the construction of new-build housing estates and mega-projects (Lees et al. 2016).
-The expansion of gentrification pressures has itself bonded the municipality and revitalization policy ever more closely together; metropolitan and even planetary gentrification spark growing demands for state interventions to protect the affordable housing threatened by state-promoted revitalization drives.
+The connections between state activity and gentrification are solidified further when we expand our view beyond the Anglo world.
+Gentrification in Latin America has been launched as a program by governments and international agencies seeking to boost urban competitiveness and tourism.
+East Asian developmental states foster an intimate connection between government policy and land development, gentrification planned and realized through the construction of new-build housing estates and mega-projects (Lees et al. 2016).
+The expansion of gentrification pressures has itself bonded the municipality and revitalization policy ever more closely together; metropolitan gentrification sparks growing demands for state interventions to protect the affordable housing threatened by state-promoted revitalization drives.
 These demands are captured within the nexus of neoliberal urbanism.
 Inclusionary zoning-a policy which mandates that a percentage of all newly constructed units be affordable, or provides development incentives for doing so-is proposed as a major response to these affordability problems, directly linking the cause of creating more affordable housing to the encouragement of maximal real estate development (Stabrowski 2015).